 - a.
 Complete Child Incident/Injury Report for the child involved. - a.
 Notify the child's parent/guardian the same day by phone or in person following the Confidentiality Policy. - b.
 Immediately notify the parent or legal guardian of an illness, active supervision issue, serious injury or accident involving their child. - c.
-A signature on the Child Incident Report will be requested when parents are present.
-If parents are not present, staff will indicate on the report that a copy was sent home and how. - i.
-If on NCR paper: the white copy of the Child Incident/Injury Report will be given to the parent, the pink copy will be placed in the corresponding child file, and the yellow copy will be given to the Health & Nutrition Manager by inter office mail once a week, or by fax the same day in the case of emergencies or significant injuries. - ii.
-If no NCR copies are available, staff will follow the notification procedure above and make a copy of the Child Incident/Injury Report to be sent home.
-Staff will fax a copy to the Health & Nutrition Manager once a week or the same day in case of emergencies or significant injuries. - d.
+Staff will indicate on the report that a copy was sent home and how. - d.
+The signature of the parent or legal guardian must be obtained on the incident report within 48 hours of the event. - i.
+If on NCR paper: the white copy of the Child Incident/Injury Report will be given to the Health and Nutrition Manager, the pink and yellow copies will be sent home for parent signature.
+The returned, signed copy will be given to the Health and Nutrition Manager by email or inter office mail once a week, or by fax the same day in the case of emergencies or significant injuries. - ii.
+If no NCR copies are available, staff will follow the notification procedure above and make 2 copies of the Child Incident/Injury Report to be sent home.
+Staff will email or fax a copy to the Health and Nutrition Manager once a week or the same day in case of emergencies or significant injuries. - e.
 A copy will be uploaded in the child file. - b.
 If additional documentation is needed, please document in the child file. - c.
-The Health & Nutrition Manager will review and track all incidents involving injuries. - d.
-Site Supervisors review all incident reports for safety and supervision concerns and share monthly at the monthly site staff meeting.
+The Health and Nutrition Manager will review and track all incidents involving injuries. - d.
+Site Supervisors will review all incident reports for safety and supervision concerns and share monthly at the monthly site staff meeting.